 Theatre Arts is an introductory level acting course.
-It is grounded in the exploration, rehearsing and performing of the Monologue Audition.
-Students will learn and practice a variety of Acting Techniques that will improve their auditioning skills.
-Students will be introduced to Method Acting as well as a Physical Theatre Training when working with their monologues.
+It is grounded in the exploration, rehearsing and performing of the Monologue Audition as well as studying and engaging with the Elements of Theatre.
+Students will learn and practice a variety of Acting Techniques including Method Acting and Physical Theatre Training that will improve their auditioning skills.
+Students will be introduced to Directing, Stage Managing and Technical Theatre in a variety of small group performances.
 Students will study and practice a Beginner Level Improvisation, where they will focus on Offers and Accepts as well as Who, What and Where in simple scenes.
 They will learn the vocabulary of the theatre, character development, and scene analysis.
 Students will learn and apply the basics of playwriting through the vehicle of monologue writing.
 Students will also learn how to write a theatrical review.
+In the spring semester, students will study Acting for Camera and the essentials of short filmmaking.
 This course meets the Visual and Performing Arts credit requirement for graduation.